-- Be clear and concise bullet point style (avoid long sentences) - Provide details of the concern you have. - Include what the child has said plus any TED questions you have used (Tell me..., Explain...Describe) - Include which DSL/ DDSL you have spoken to about your concern - Use full name, then use initials
+- Be clear and concise bullet point style (avoid long sentences) - Provide details of the concern you have - Include what the child has said plus any TED questions you have used (Tell me...
+Explain...
+Describe) - Use full name, then use initials